MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-get-started-exact-data-match-hash-upload.md

 >
 > Before you begin this procedure, make sure that you are a member of the **EDM\_DataUploaders** security group.
 >
-> Optionally, you can run a validation against your .csv or .tsv file before uploading by running:
+> Optionally, you can run a validation against your sensitive information source table file before uploading by running:
 >
 > `EdmUploadAgent.exe /ValidateData /DataFile [data file] /Schema [schema file]`
 >